by John Blackbourn

 Yes, and you'll also be able to switch users from member profile screens.

+A user needs the edit_users capability in order to switch user accounts.
+By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.
 Specifically, a user needs the ability to edit the target user in order to switch to them.
 This means if you have custom user capability mapping in place which uses the edit_users or edit_user capabilities to affect ability of users to edit others, then User Switching should respect that.

 No. This can be enabled though by installing the User Switching for Regular Admins plugin.